IITM-MLOps/MLOps-Project/readme.md

 # Source Control & Continuous Integration [DVC and Git, GitHub Action]

-I'm excited to dive into the **Source Control & Continuous Integration** aspects of my **Handwritten Digit Classifier** project, built from the ground up with **Numpy** to predict digits drawn on a web canvas.
-Let's explore how I’ve integrated **DVC**, **Git**, and **GitHub Actions** into my MLOps pipeline to ensure versioning, reproducibility, and automation, Karpathy-style, with a focus on clarity and depth.

 ---

 ## Source Control & Continuous Integration: My Backbone for Reproducibility